fluent/fluentd-docs-gitbook/guides/splunk-like-grep-and-alert-email.md

 -   The SMTP configuration is correct.
 You need a working mail server and a proper recipient address to run this example.
--   The access log file has a proper file permission.
+-   The access log file has proper file permission.
 You need to make the file readable to the `td-agent`/`fluentd` daemon.